Customer Stories / Advertising and Marketing

-Canva launched in 2013 with a clear vision: to empower everyone in the world to design anything and publish anywhere.
+Canva launched in 2013 and is a global online visual communications platform designed to empower the world to design.
 The software-as-a-service provider has disrupted the world of design with its user-friendly interface and flexible payment options.
-Canva earned unicorn status in 2018, and was valued at US$3.2 billion in October 2019.
+Canva earned unicorn status in 2018, and was valued at US$15 billion in April 2021.
 Do-it-yourself designers can access Canva on desktops or mobile applications in 190 countries and in more than 100 languages.

-Canva’s Sydney-based founders launched the application on the Heroku cloud platform but soon moved to Amazon Web Services (AWS) to gain more control over databases.
+Canva’s Sydney-based founders launched the application on a Platform-as-a-Service provider but soon moved to Amazon Web Services (AWS) to gain more control over databases.
 They wanted to take advantage of managed services such as Amazon Relational Database Service (Amazon RDS) and were seeking a mature cloud provider with more integrated offerings.
 By using Amazon RDS, the company can easily expand its data set without manual intervention.
 “With Amazon RDS, it is very much a click of a button and you get another read replica, which is invaluable for us because without it we wouldn’t be able to scale,” says Jim Tyrrell, head of infrastructure at Canva.

 And scale it has.
-The Canva application boasts 15 million active global users—many in developing markets such as Brazil and Indonesia—who have created more than 200 million designs.
+The Canva application has 55 million monthly active users—many in developing markets such as Brazil and Indonesia—who have created over 5 billion designs, or 100+ designs per second.
 Cloud computing was a natural choice from the start, to align with the company’s global vision as well as for storage and processing needs for the huge data sets generated from designs and supporting images.

 Canva relies on Amazon Elastic Compute Cloud (Amazon EC2) G3 instances for image processing.
 G3 instances are optimized for graphics-intensive applications, with powerful GPU capacity.
 In Canva’s case, G3 instances support the app’s filtering function, to prepare filtered images for export.
 “We couldn’t run Canva without these instances,” Tyrrell says.
 “The users wouldn’t be able to download their designs containing filtered images.”